 What was once the site of the Bonny Blink Farms is now the setting for Exton Station Community Association; a mix of 684 town homes and flats located in bucolic Chester County.
 Built in the mid 1980's to early 1990's, Exton Station is now comprised of four "sub-Associations", Exton Limited Condominium Association, Jenny Lind Homeowners Association, Railway Square Condominium Association, and Vanderbilt Village Homeowners Association, operating under the umbrella of a "master association".

 In January 2001 Robert H. Wise Management Co., Inc. assumed full-service management duties for Exton Station Community Association.
-The center-city Philadelphia-based firm, working with the onsite property manager and support staff and in conjunction with the five boards of directors, prepares the operating and capital budgets, oversees the individual Association checking and reserve accounts and implements the methods by which the sub-Associations reimburse the Master Association for common area services.
+The Springfield, Delaware County based firm, working with the onsite property manager and assistant manager and in conjunction with the five boards of directors, prepares the operating and capital budgets, oversees the individual Association checking and reserve accounts and implements the methods by which the sub-Associations reimburse the Master Association for common area services.
 These services include, but are not limited to, landscaping, snow removal and waste management.

 Each of the sub-Associations operates separately.
 The spirit of cooperation among the individual Boards of Directors has fostered the successful operation of the community as a whole.